ml-malaria-prediction/ml-malaria-prediction/README.md

 **Dependencies**

 This code was tested using Matlab 2023b.
-It has the following toolbox depencies:
+It has the following toolbox dependencies:

 **Infected cells - Image data**